 Or how about getting joined in holy matrimony under the infamous elk antler arches in Jackson’s legendary Town Square?
 Obviously, your fête will probably be attended by uninvited members of the public, but the more the merrier, right?
 You can begin the planning process by contacting the Teton County Jackson Parks & Recreation Department to understand how to navigate reservations.

 You could also become husband and wife at a hot springs!
-Astoria Hot Springs, just south of Jackson, not only provides a convenient setting in a beautiful log cabin along the Snake River, but it's additionally home to five hot spring-fed soaking pools, which you can reserve exclusively for your guests.
+Astoria Hot Springs, just south of Jackson, provides a convenient setting in a beautiful log cabin along the Snake River and is also home to five hot spring-fed soaking pools, which you can reserve exclusively for your guests.
 For information on holding your ceremony and reception at Astoria, click here.

 Resort Hotels, B&B’s